First of two articles on how data and analytics let you achieve multi-tier visibility into your supply chain

 - Predictive analytics to anticipate the nature, location, and timing of the risk

 - Scoring to understand the magnitude of risk and to help prioritize efforts

 This can deliver ongoing, actionable insights that are critical for developing an informed strategy to mitigate supply chain risk and gain competitive advantage.
 With these types of new insights, companies can:

 - Ensure supplier diversification.
 Do I have a supplier in Tier 2 that multiple Tier 1 suppliers are buying from, creating a false sense of diversification (i.e., single point of failure)?

 - Identify hidden risky patterns.
 Do I have multiple suppliers of critical components concentrated in the same risky geography (e.g. flood zone along coast of Indonesia)?
 Do I have significant compliance exposure (e.g. conflict minerals, bribery, anti-money laundering)?
-Do I have reputational risk (e.g. sustainability, diversity, counterfeit parts, child labour)?
+Do I have reputational risk (e.g. sustainability, diversity, counterfeit parts, child labor)?